cemalokten/fac-application-website/README.md

 I tested it using Google Chrome Lighthouse and made the changes it suggested, below is an image of the results.

 One of the factors effecting performance was the size of the animated GIFs.
-I wasn't able to reduce the size of animated GIFs as this would have meant hosting the files myself which is against Giphy's terms and conditions.
+I wasn't able to reduce the size of animated GIFs as this would have meant hosting the files myself which is against GIPHYS's terms and conditions.

 <img src="images/readme/google-lighthouse-results.png" alt="Google Chrome Lighthouse test results" width="400px">